Measures to achieve net zero GHG Emissions within Our Investment and Loan portfolios

 Implementation of financing for renewable energy

 Daiwa Energy & Infrastructure Co.
 Ltd., a member of the Group, aims to solve social issues by building new energy systems through investment and loan in renewable energy fields such as solar, biomass, and wind power plants.
-In addition to investing and lending to domestic businesses, it also has capital and business alliances with leading European companies that are leading the way in the fields, and we will continue to contribute to the diversification of energy sources and the reduction of environmental burden.
+In addition to domestic investment and lending, it is also actively exploring investment opportunities in Europe, the United States and Australia, and we will continue to contribute to the diversification of energy sources and the reduction of environmental burden.